FACTION BRIEF

 100–500 minds

 Full-simulation environments where preserved minds can interact, think, feel.
-The gold standard—expensive and rare.
+The gold standard—expensive, rare, and visible enough to draw attention.

 Dormitory Archives